slimjack/IWC/README.md

 `SJ.iwc.EventBus.on({string}eventName, handlerFn, [scope], [{bool}listenThisWindow])`

 ######Parameters:
-- `eventName` - name of the event to which subscribe to.
+- `eventName` - name of the event.
 - `handlerFn` - function which is called when event is raised.
 All parameters specified for event are passed to `handlerFn` as parameters.
 - `scope(optional)` - is used to set the scope of `handlerFn`.
 If not specified `window` object is used as a scope.
 - `listenThisWindow(optional)` - if *true*, then `handlerFn` is called even if the event is raised in this window.
 Otherwise `handlerFn` is called only when event is raised in other windows.